 What to expect

 An integrative medicine consultation can be helpful to anyone seeking an individualized and comprehensive healing plan for treatment of a variety of symptoms and condition.
-Consultations are conducted by board-certified medical doctors, trained in both conventional and complementary medicine.
-In turn, our experts have extensive expertise in using a wide range of healing plans to treat numerous conditions.
+Consultations are conducted by Dr. LeTa, who is a board-certified Oriental Medical doctor, trained in both conventional and complementary medicine.
+I have extensive expertise in using a wide range of healing plans to treat numerous conditions.

 Some of these conditions include: